areaarea/contiki/platform/cc2538dk/README.md

 Low-Power Modes
 ---------------
 The CC2538 port supports power modes for low energy consumption.
 The SoC will enter a low power mode as part of the main loop when there are no more events to service.

-LPM support can be disabled in its entirety by setting `LPM_CONF_ENABLE` to 0 in `contiki-conf.h` or `project-conf.h`.

-NOTE: If you are using PG2 version of the Evaluation Module, the SoC will refuse to enter Power Modes 1+ if the debugger is connected and will always enter PM0 regardless of configuration.
-In order to get real low power mode functionality, make sure the debugger is disconnected.
-The Battery Board is ideal to test this.

 The Low-Power module uses a simple heuristic to determine the best power mode, depending on anticipated Deep Sleep duration and the state of various peripherals.

 In a nutshell, the algorithm first answers the following questions: